Enter your email and password to access your account and member-only features.

 The Calgary Dance Club offers a range of classes, workshops, and events to suit a variety of skill levels and interests.
 We hope you’ll find something that piques your interest, and that we’ll see you on the dance floor soon!

 The Calgary Dance Club’s core program covers the most familiar ballroom smooth and latin dances, including Cha-Cha, Rumba, Waltz, Foxtrot, and East Coast Swing.
 Within this program, you’ll learn skills and patterns from the DVIDA dance syllabus.
-Our four dance levels progress through American Pre-Bronze, Bronze, and American Silver materials.
+Our dance levels progress through American Beginner, Intermediate, and Advanced.

 If you would like to pursue certification within this syllabus, we’re excited about your level of commitment and enthusiasm, however as a social club, we do not offer examinations or certifications at this time.